 CANADA STOCKS-TSX futures point to lower open on weaker commodities

-Feb 26 (Reuters) - Futures for Canada's main stock index fell on Friday, tracking weakness in commodities, while analysts awaited data on domestic producer prices for January for further cues on business recovery.
+March 4 (Reuters) - Futures for Canada's main stock index on fell on Thursday, tracking weakness in crude and bullion prices, while upbeat earnings by Canadian Natural Resources kept sentiment in check.

-Oil prices fell as a collapse in bond prices led to gains in the U.S. dollar .DXY while crude supply is expected to rise in repsonse to prices back above pre-pandemic levels.
-O/R
+Brent crude LCOc1 futures and U.S. West Texas Intermediate (WTI) crude CLc1 futures fell 0.23% and 0.1% respectively, while gold futures GCc2 shed 0.1%.
+GOL/O/R

+Oil and gas producer Canadian Natural Resources Ltd's CNQ.TO fourth-quarter profit rose 30% compared with the third, as crude prices staged a steady recovery during the period from pandemic-driven lows, also helping it boost its dividend.

-Data on producer prices for January is due at 8:30 a.m.
-ET.
+Labor productivity figures for the fourth quarter is due at 08:30 a.m.
+ET

 ANALYST RESEARCH HIGHLIGHTS RCH/CA